Software-Improvement-Group/sigridci/faq.md

 Yes.
 You can add the `--showupload` option when calling the [client script](client-script-usage.md).
 This will add log output for every file that is included in the upload that is submitted to Sigrid.

+### Why do you have both publish and publishonly options, what's the difference?

+The [list of Sigrid CI options](client-script-usage.md) lists two options with similar names and descriptions, `--publish` and `--publishonly`.
+These options support slightly different scenarios:

+- `--publish` publishes your project's source code to Sigrid, *and* provides feedback on your changes within your Continuous Integration environment.
+- `--publishonly` also publishes your code to Sigrid, but it *does not* provide feedback within the Continuous Integration environment.

+So which one should you use?
+That depends on your development process.
+If you use pull requests, you can use `--publishonly`.
+In this scenario, you've already received feedback for your pull request, so there is no need to receive the same feedback again when you merge your changes to your main/master branch.
+If you *don't* use pull requests, or if you're not sure, it's best to use `--publish` since it will give you the most feedback.

 ## Common problems

 ### What to do when the script does not work?